j4321/MyNotes/README.rst

     - Tktray https://code.google.com/archive/p/tktray/downloads
     - ewmh https://pypi.python.org/pypi/ewmh
-For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, python3-ewmh (available in zesty only)
+For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, python3-ewmh (not available for version older than zesty)

 For Archlinux users, MyNotes is available in `AUR <https://aur.archlinux.org/packages/mynotes>`__